-- Check the cash flow is healthy and consistent, and look at a measure known as the ‘interest cover ratio’.
-This is the ratio which shows how easily an issuer will be able to meet interest repayments on its debt - it can be a useful indication of a company’s financial health.
+- Check the cash flow is healthy and consistent.
+Look at a measure known as the ‘interest cover ratio’.
+This is the ratio that shows how easily an issuer will be able to meet interest repayments on its debt.
+It can be a useful indication of a company’s financial health.

-- Are the issuer’s liabilities to investors secured on any of its assets?
+- Is the money that the issuer needs to pay back to investors secured on any of its assets such as property or land?
 Are there other creditors who would get priority if the issuer went bust?

-- Research all recent reports and accounts from the business you are investing in thoroughly.
+- Thoroughly research all recent reports and accounts from the business you are investing in.

 - Be aware that it can be harder to judge the risk involved in investing in some bonds than in others.
 For example, it is easier to assess the likelihood of a large supermarket going bust than smaller and more specialist businesses.

-- If you consider yourself to be an unsophisticated investor, or unfamiliar with the kind of business the issuer is in, it would be wise to seek independent financial advice before making your decision.
+- If you think you are an inexperienced investor, or unfamiliar with the kind of business the issuer is in, it would be a good idea to seek independent financial advice before making your decision.